REPLACE: Seven Steps to Remember During A Massive Blood Transfusion

 There are various blood products and adjuncts that can be administered to help slow the bleeding, including:

-- Fresh Frozen Plasma (FFP) that contains all the coagulation factors in normal concentrations and promotes coagulation of blood along the intrinsic, extrinsic and common pathways - administer 15 mL/kg if the international normalised ratio (INR) is more than 1.5.
+• Fresh Frozen Plasma (FFP) that contains all the coagulation factors in normal concentrations and promotes coagulation of blood along the intrinsic, extrinsic and common pathways.

 Electrolyte Derangement Management

-Each unit of blood contains citrate that works to prevent blood clotting by binding to ionised calcium, impeding the clotting cascade significantly.
-The liver converts citrate to bicarbonate, thereby releasing calcium ions to facilitate the clotting ability of the blood.
+Each unit of blood contains citrate, which prevents blood clotting by binding to ionised calcium, significantly impeding the clotting cascade.
+The liver converts citrate to bicarbonate, thereby releasing calcium ions to facilitate the blood's clotting ability.
 However, a massive blood transfusion overwhelms this process.

 Massive Transfusion Protocols

 Some patients will require the activation of a massive transfusion protocol.
-This refers to the rapid administration of large amounts of blood products in fixed ratios (usually 1:1:1) for the management of haemorrhagic shock.
-It may vary per facility and protocol but is usually when at least six units of PRBC are required.
-The frequency and type of monitoring of blood results will also be stipulated in a massive transfusion protocol (Farkas 2021).
+This may vary per facility and protocol, but it is usually when at least five units of packed red blood cells (PRBC) are required within four hours.
+The frequency and type of monitoring of blood results will also be stipulated in a massive transfusion protocol (Farkas 2021; Lifeblood 2025).

-A massive transfusion protocol template is available here in the National Blood Authority’s Patient Blood Management Guidelines.
+A major haemorrhage protocol template is available here on the National Blood Authority’s website.

 Complications Associated with Management of Massive Blood Loss